lllyasviel/Fooocus/update_log.md

 # 2.0.80

+* Improved the scheduling of ADM guidance and CFG mimicking for better visual quality in high frequency domain and small objects.

+# 2.0.80

 * Rework many patches and some UI details.
 * Speed up processing.
 * Move Colab to independent branch.